>

 ... until now.

-How This Website Can Help You Before Attending Your Next Professional Baseball Tryout Or Showcase
+How This Information Can Help You Before Attending Your Next Professional Baseball Tryout Or Showcase

-My name is Matt Mc Dermott, and I have been involved with the independent baseball industry for parts of 7 seasons.
-During that time I have had the following duties in the independent leagues:
+My name is Matt Mc Dermott, and I have been involved with the independent baseball industry for parts 19 seasons, across 4 different decades (1990’s, 2000’s, 2010’s, 2020’s).
+During that time I have had the following duties in the independent pro baseball leagues:

 • Backup catcher (confirmation #1) (confirmation #2)